jenkins-x/jx-docs/content/en/docs/using-jx/pipelines/envvars.md

                 value: A value for the step level variable
 ```

-Each level will add their variables to the variables defined in the level(s) above them, or potentially replace a variable if the same name is used
+Each level will add their variables to the variables defined in the level(s) above them, or potentially replace a variable if the same name is used.